How can I be a Christian and affirm LGBTQ+?

 Romans

-Regarding Romans 1:26-27, the 5th-century theologian Chrysostom associated same-sex relations with greed, lust, exploitation, and domination.
-Ancient thinking was that homosexuality was the result of unrestrained lust.
+Regarding Romans 1:26-27, the 5th-century theologian Chrysostom associated same-sex relations with greed, lust, and exploitation.

-Traditional views of this passage do not address sexual orientation or a monogamous, consenting same-sex partnership.
-This passage was viewed as relating to excessive lust.
+Ancient views are that this passage does not address sexual orientation or a monogamous, consenting same-sex partnership.

-In the Roman Empire, a man was free to choose either male or female sexual partners but he had to remain the active or dominant partner in the relationship (9).
-Powerful men often took a male partner of lesser power or lower status.
-Roman men were condemned for taking the female role, being submissive or effeminate.
+In the Roman Empire, a man was free to choose either male or female sexual partners but he had to remain the active or dominant partner in the relationship.
+In first-century Roman men were commended for dominating women and men of lesser power or lower status.
+It showed their wealth and power to keep a boy as a bed warmer or sex slave.
+It gave the feeling of a charge of power to be the dominant, proactive partner over a young, passive, or effeminate boy.
+On the flip side, Roman men were condemned for taking the female role, being submissive or effeminate.

 In the first century, it was natural and expected that all people were right-handed; the left hand was unclean.
 There was no acceptance for being left-handed.
 Left-handed people were forced to act as if they were right-handed.
+We know today that being left-handed is not an abomination and those who are created to be left-handed thrive when they use their left hand.
 We don't know if a child is naturally left or right-handed until they are old enough to discover it as they learn to draw or write.
-We know today that being left-handed is not an abomination and those who are created to be left-handed thrive when they use their left hand.
-Similarly, we don't know a child's sexual orientation until they are old enough to discover it.
-We know that orientation is not an abomination and those who are created with a same-sex orientation thrive when they do not have to act as if they are heterosexual.
-We know that it is natural for a percent of the population to be same-sex-oriented (11).

 1 Corinthians